grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 There was a pause while Captain Percy got the trim tanks and control surfaces of the boat configured the particular way she wanted them for this hazardous maneuver.
 Then: "OK Hemi, blow 'em!"

-Hemi pushed the emergency blow alarm button located between the pipes and a klaxon wailed into the deepest corners of the _Prospect_.
+Hemi pushed the emergency blow alarm button set in an electrical box between the pipes, and a klaxon wailed into the deepest corners of the _Prospect_.
 Then he turned the wrench until it was horizontal, aligning it with the run of the old pipe.
 He repeated this action with the sister pipe running just above it.
-There was a squeal and a hiss, and then a rush of moving air through the pipe.
-Hemi could almost feel the rush of air past him, and the sense of it pushing out through the ship in every direction.
-The piped he had opened the valves in immediately grew ice cold, condensation rapidly formed on the surfaces of the pipes, froze, and then sublimated into vapor that rose in a long line off the pipes following their paths in a line through the compartment.
-All through the ship the sound of air pressing water out of the ship hissed and flushed, changing the very mass of the ship itself.
+Accompanying each turn was a squeal and a hiss, and then a rush of air moving through the pipe, like the howl of the hunting hounds of an ancient god, riding across the sky.

+The expanding air in the pipes forced their temperature to drop.
+Their surfaces were instantaneously coated in condensate, which froze and sublimated to vapor, rising up and away from the pipes like two long otherworldly fingers passing through the compartment and gripping the ship.
+To Hemi, the air in the pipes felt like the shot of a canon moving past him, leaving a trail of smoke marking its path.
+He had the sense of it pushing out through the ship in every direction.
+The hissing, flushing sound of air pressing water out passed through the ship, and the very mass of the ship itself shifted under the force of it.

 "Take us up guys.
 Set the dive planes, and blow any trim tanks you haven't yet."
 Percy said to Gregory and Bastian.
 They turned the control wheels.
 But within seconds Percy again felt the wounded behavior of the boat.
 The stern was rising faster than the bow.
 The angle the deck under her feet was in the wrong direction.
 "What's wrong?!"
 She shouted at Gregory.
 Her eyes scanning rapidly across the instruments.
 "Trim!"
 She started spinning open valves on the tank control panel, trying desperately to level the boat.
 Gregory was twisting the dive plane control, trying to angle the bow upwards.